 Great poets, like Keats and Tennyson, learned through modelling, imitating, even stealing.
-In this vein, “How to Write a Poem” teaches you to read the classics in order to learn what you can take from them.
+Poet Clare Pollard teaches you to read the classics in order to learn what you can take from them.

 Poetry, like any craft, needs practice so there will be exercises and homework in each lesson and you can share your poems in the course forum for Clare and other students to comment on.

-This course is suitable for anyone interested in writing their own poetry as well as those keen to learn more about poetic forms and styles in general.
-Clare’s course is a great primer on the history of poetry as well as an excellent starting point for aspiring poets.
+Clare’s course is a great primer on the history of poetry, as well as an excellent starting point for aspiring poets.

 Introduction – 3.25 mins